"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

-Echoing prior work that highlights concerns about social norms \cite{stangl2022privacy, stangl2023dump}, more than half of the participants (55.8\%, n=48) said they would most often or almost always only use AI to caption products when personal privacy matters most (see Figure~\ref{fig:prefs}, right).
+Echoing prior work that highlights concerns about social norms \cite{stangl2022privacy, stangl2023dump}, more than half of the participants (55.8\%, $n=48$) said they would most often or almost always only use AI to caption products when personal privacy matters most; see Figure~\ref{fig:prefs}, right.
 The most cited concerns include feeling embarrassed discussing personal matters with real people and the potential misuse of their personal information.
-In contrast, more participants indicated they would most often rely on human assistance when data privacy mattered most (46.5\%, n=40).
-Several people noted the dilemma between personal and data privacy, saying, ``it’s a catch-22: go with AI-generated [services] where they store a photo, or a person who could be sitting there copying down my information,'' which led to varying priorities regarding the associated risks.
+In contrast, more participants indicated they would most often rely on human assistance when data privacy was most important (46.5\%, $n=40$).
+Several people noted the dilemma between personal and data privacy, saying, ``it’s a catch-22: go with AI-generated [services] where they store a photo, or a person who could be copying down my information,'' which led to varying priorities regarding the associated risks.
 People were seen as a greater direct risk due to the potential for bad human actors (e.g., ``If I ask a human, someone will know''), while AI tools presented a broader indirect risk (e.g., ``A human has a limited number of people they could potentially share the information with, but AI means more companies can access your data'').
-Like data privacy, most participants leaned towards just using human-sighted assistance when safety (53.5\%, n=46) and accuracy (44.2\%, n=38) mattered most, as humans were generally seen as more reliable in these areas, especially when there was a clear and specific need, such as counting or reading text.
+Like data privacy, most participants leaned towards using human-sighted assistance when safety (53.5\%, $n=46$) and accuracy (44.2\%, $n=38$) mattered most, as humans were perceived as more reliable, especially when there was a clear and specific need, such as counting or reading text.